 How to Paint a Fox in Acrylics Tutorial – Video

 After I made the video tutorial about how to paint a seascape I wished to paint an animal, a fox more precise, and I decided I should document using a video.
 As a matter of fact, I decided to document every painting I do with a video.
 You can watch my painting process and my own techniques.
 Use them to improve your skills or just amuse yourself.
 On the first video tutorial, I didn’t work with a video processing software, and I had to upload each video from the camera individually on Youtube.
 This time I made a series of videos and glued them together using Movie Maker, a free software.
 I am pretty happy with how it works, although my laptop is very slow when it comes to processes.

 The not so nice thing is that I started the video somewhere like 10 minutes after I began the painting.
 I didn’t set the camera right from the beginning so I missed that part in the video.
 Sorry about that.

 I used a reference photo of a fox.
 Its eyes impressed me and inspired me to paint it.
 Somehow the season of the painting is somewhere between summer, autumn or spring.

 Steps of how to paint a fox in acrylics tutorial

-- The last step is to apply paint on the sides and to apply a coat of varnish after the paint will dry.
-I didn’t filmed this last step in the current video.
+The last step is to apply paint on the sides and to apply a coat of varnish after the paint will dry.
+I didn’t film this last step in the current video.

 I promise I will make better videos in the future, where I won’t obstruction the view. 🙂

-Here is the video tutorial.
+Here is the video tutorial on how to paint a fox.
 I hope you enjoy it.
 Thanks for passing by.